Back to jobs

 Life at TRM

 TRM runs fast.
 Really fast.
-We’re a high-velocity team that expects ownership, clarity, and follow-through.
-People who thrive here are inspired by hard problems, experimentation, direct feedback.
-If it takes months elsewhere, it often ships here in days.
-If you are optimizing primarily for consistent work-life balance, use the interview process to pressure-test fit.
-We want teammates who thrive here, not just survive here.
+We’re a high‑velocity, high‑ownership team that expects clarity, follow‑through, and impact.
+People who thrive here are energized by hard problems, experimentation, and direct feedback.
+If something takes months elsewhere, it often ships here in days.

 Leadership Principles